Image

 pa 46 500tp

-The PA-46 Malibu Meridian (currently M500/M600) is Pipers entry in the single turboprop class.
+The PA-46 Malibu Meridian (later evolved in the M class) is Pipers entry in the single turboprop class.
 It can be distinguished from the similar TBM series mainly by the larger, rectangular cabin windows (wider than high), but also by the air intake(s).

 Comp-Air 12